Aphrodisiacs to Get You in the Mood

 Why is it that come Valentine’s Day, our supermarkets are flooded with a selection of chocolate?
 It may have something to do with its aphrodisiacal qualities.
 Chocolate contains a host of compounds that make us feel good.
 Anandamide is known as the ‘feel good’ chemical that can reduce stress and leave us feeling great.
 Chocolate also contains phenylethylamine, which releases dopamine in the pleasure centres of the brain and peaks during orgasm.
 The latter is said to help induce feelings of excitement, desire and euphoria.

 Research has suggested that phenylethylmaine is too quickly digested to have an effect in the bedroom.
 Don’t let this put you off trying.
 Why not take the chocolate to the bedroom and use it as part of your foreplay?
 There are plenty of chocolate based products and body paints available on the high street.
-If you’re unsure, Shropshire escorts have plenty of experience, knowledge and insight which make them the perfect people to ask for recommendations and tips.
+If you’re unsure, the local escorts have plenty of experience, knowledge and insight which make them the perfect people to ask for recommendations and tips.

 Your heart is racing, your blood is rushing through your body and beads of sweat are starting to form.
 Does this sound familiar?